ksenialearn/bag_of_words_pytorch/README.md

-The goal is to build a bag of n-grams model for predicting sentiment of movie reviews from IMDB
+The goal is to build a bag of n-grams model for predicting sentiment of movie reviews on IMDB